What Can You Expect?

-Blind Leaders Development Program participants have a unique opportunity to develop their leadership effectiveness, improve their interpersonal soft skills, expand their networks, learn from proven blind leader mentors, and receive one-on-one professional coaching.
+AFB Blind Leaders Development Program Fellows have a unique opportunity to develop their leadership effectiveness, improve their interpersonal soft skills, expand their networks, and learn from proven blind leader mentors.

 - 360-degree feedback from the Leadership Practices Inventory

-- Two-day Leadership Challenge Workshop training delivered by a certified Leadership Challenge Trainer
+- The Leadership Challenge Workshop training delivered by a certified facilitator of The Leadership Challenge.

-- Six hours of mentoring from established blind leaders
+- Multiple hours of mentoring from established blind leaders

-- Access to six professionally delivered webinar training sessions geared to develop soft skills
+- Professionally delivered workshops geared to develop soft skills

 - Six hours of professional coaching from a certified Leadership Challenge Trainer

-- 360-degree feedback from post-program Leadership Practices Inventory, including feedback from your mentor
+- 360-degree feedback from a pre and post-program Leadership Practices Inventory, including feedback from your Mentor

 - Access to an exclusive LinkedIn group for program alumni and mentors

-Our hope is to select a diverse and driven group of emerging leaders with vision loss to participate in this program.
+Our plan is to select a diverse and driven group of emerging leaders with vision loss to participate in each cohort of the AFB Blind Leaders Development Program.
 Ideal candidates for the program will demonstrate the following:

 Leadership Potential During and After the Program

 Ideal candidates can benefit and grow from participating in this program.
-These individuals will apply the knowledge and concepts discussed in The Leadership Challenge, webinar series, mentoring meetings, and coaching sessions.
-After the program, ideal candidates will achieve higher levels of leadership in their local communities, workplaces, and the blindness community.
+These individuals will apply the knowledge and concepts discussed in The Leadership Challenge, workshop series, and mentoring meetings.
+After the program, ideal candidates will achieve higher levels of leadership in their local communities, workplaces, and within the blindness community.
 Ultimately, these candidates will reach levels of influence from which they can create opportunities for future generations of blind and visually impaired leaders to develop and achieve.

 Openness to New Ideas and Willingness to Learn